Pages

 Revelation 2:7 "...the tree (xylon) of life in the midst of the garden."

 Of the 20+ occurrences of stauros in the Greek New Testament, most Bibles consistently render the word "cross."
-But, not so fast: the 70 Jewish scholars who created the Greek translation the Hebrew old testament known as the Septuagint, shortly before Jesus' day, also had access to the word stauros.
-Did they ever render it "cross"?
+But, not so fast: the 70 Jewish scholars who first translated the Hebrew Old Testament into Greek (the Septuagint), 200 years before Jesus, they also had access to the word stauros.
+Did they ever use it to describe a "cross"?
 No.

 At Esther 7:9 we find the story of Haman erecting a 50-cubit-tall stauros on which he planned to hang Mordecai, on which he ended up being hoisted himself.
 Was this stauros a cross?
 Bibles variously render the implement there as "pillar, tree, gallows."
 None render it "cross."
 Why not?
 If the Septuagint translators rendered the word stauros, why shouldn't English translators render it "cross"?
 Why the inconsistency?

-The answer is obvious: Haman, whose body was displayed in a stauros, wasn't hung on a cross.
+The answer is obvious: Haman, whose body was displayed on a stauros, wasn't hung on a cross.

 If Jesus was killed on an implement the Romans called a "crux", the Bible writers would have inserted the Latin word crux.
 There are numerous examples where the Bible writers used Latin names for things that weren't native to Judea: Census, Praetorium, flagellum, etc. Furthermore, Greek had words that translated the idea of crossing.
 Luke 16:26 says: "Those wishing to cross (diabenai) from here to you are not able."
 Acts 16:9 says "Cross over (diabas) to Macedonia and help us."
 If neither of those words worked, a writer could have simply made up a word, using elements of dia and xylon to convey the idea.
 Just as there are examples of Bible writers using Latin words, there are also numerous examples of Bible writers making up new words as the need arose.
 For example, the Greeks had no word for humility until Paul attached the idea of "low" to the word for "mind" and came up with tapeinophrosune.